toranb/ember-data-django-rest-adapter/README.md

     grunt test

 ## Versions
-    ember.js 1.1.2
+    ember.js 1.2.0
-    ember-data 1.0 beta 3+ (master build as of 10/22)
+    ember-data 1.0 beta 4+ *master build as of 12/19

 ## Pending Issues

     i) Date and DateTime are not yet built into the adapter (see the WIP PR for a workaround)

+    ii) Async belongsTo/hasMany requires a pull-request be merged into ember-data core

-ii) Pagination is not yet supported
+    iii) Pagination is not yet supported

 ## Examples
 An example project that shows the adapter in action can be found below